- Medicare won’t pay for medical marijuana.

 - topical applications, like oils and creams

-Talk with your doctor if you’re not familiar with how to use medical marijuana, or which method of consumption might work best for your condition.
+Talk with your doctor if you’re not familiar with how to use medical marijuana or aren’t sure which method of consumption might work best for your condition.
 They can help connect you with resources for understanding proper usage.

 If medical marijuana is approved in your state, check your state government’s website for specific cost information.